AZAMPAY-LTD/AzamPayWooCommercePlugin/README.md

 Acquire consumer payments from all electronic money wallets in Tanzania.

 == Description ==
-AzamPay Momo woocommerce is a wordpress plugin that allows merchants to receive mobile money payments through their woocommerce checkout pages.
-This allows merchants to receive payments from their AzamPesa, TigoPesa, AirtelMoney, and HaloPesa customers.
+**AzamPay Momo WooCommerce** is a wordpress plugin that allows merchants to receive mobile money payments through their woocommerce checkout pages.
+This allows merchants to receive payments from their **AzamPesa**, **TigoPesa**, **AirtelMoney**, and **HaloPesa** customers.
 This plugin works both sandbox and production environment.

 = Take AzamPay payments easily and directly on your store =

 The plugin extends WooCommerce allowing you to take payments directly on your store via AzamPay’s API.

-AzamPay is available for Store Owners and Merchants in Tanzania.
+**AzamPay** is available for store owners and merchants in Tanzania.

 = Use Of Azampay Woocommerce Plugin as Third-Party Service =

-This plugin is developed to enable merchants and businesses to receive payment through AzamPay payment gateway provided by AzamPay Tanzania Limited
+This plugin is developed to enable merchants and businesses to receive payment through AzamPay payment gateway provided by **AzamPay Tanzania Limited**.
 Upon checkout, a push request is sent to the customers handset where they can then confirm payment.

 == User Manual ==